-The chaplain and spiritual care volunteers do not preach or push their own faith understanding onto their patients, but instead look for ways to compassionately connect with them and build bridges of trust.
-Chaplains collaborate and communicate with their colleagues in providing the best care for the whole person, their families, their loved ones, and our staff.
+The spiritual care volunteers do not preach or push their own faith understanding onto their patients, but instead look for ways to compassionately connect with them and build bridges of trust.
+They collaborate and communicate with their colleagues in providing the best care for the whole person, their families, their loved ones, and our staff.
 They use the insights and principles of psychology, religion/spirituality, and theology when working with individuals, couples, families and groups to achieve wholeness and health and the best possible outcomes.

 If you or a loved one in the hospital is in need of spiritual care, contact your nurse for a referral during regular business hours.
 After hours and on weekends, chaplains may be on call to respond to specific emergency situations.
 San Juan Regional Medical Center also has a chapel on the main level, near the Emergency Department, and also meditation rooms on each of the patient floors past the double doors at the end of the hallway in the East Tower.